afrinyouaremine/herewebegin/README.md

 but somewhere along the way,
 you quietly became important to me.
 So this is just a small gift.
 It’s yours now.
-I don’t expect anything in return —
+I don’t expect anything in return not even special treatment or any kind of privilege from you.
 I just wanted to see you smile.
+That’s all.
+And trust me… if you were ever mine,
+I’d protect that smile at any cost until my last breath.
-And if you really want to know who I am… tap to continue..
+And if you really want to know who I am… tap to continue.
     </p>
     <button onclick="nextPage(5)">Continue</button>
     <button onclick="nextPage(3)">Back</button>